ncukondo/Annotated-bibliography/E-portfolio.md

   - development of technology skills
   - learner-centered environment
   - accessibility
+- Negative Exprerience
+  - large quantity of work
+    - for students
+      - Insufficient number of noticeable events
+    - for professors
+      - Too much assessment work overall
+      - Duplicated or repeated works
+  - Sutdents' motivation
+    - Lack of understanding of purpose and value
+    - Lack of feedback
+  - Faculty's limitation
+    - time constraints
+    - prefer oral or written feedback
+    - Lack of training
+    - Lack of consensus on assessment criteria
+    - Lack of technical support
+  - Limitation in clinical environment
+    - Lack of wireless internet network
+    - Difficult use tablet computers
+      - lack of portability
+    - Lack of time
+  - technological difficulties
+    - in senior faculty
 - Participants
   - 108 third-year medical school students
   - 255 clerkship professors

 [@Lee2016-lx]

+## Feedback in e-portfolio

+[@Fu2019-vb]

 ## Student model